BobMakhlin/rxjs-operators-import-migration-v6-v7/README.md

 ## Running

 1. add jscodeshift as dev dep: `yarn install -D jscodeshift`
+2. copy the `rxjs-import-migration.js` to your app
-2. `jscodeshift -t rxjs-import-migration.js your-folder --extensions=ts --parser=ts --dry --print`: A dry run printing the results, but not applying them to the files of the 'your-folder' dir.
+3. `jscodeshift -t rxjs-import-migration.js your-folder --extensions=ts --parser=ts --dry --print`: A dry run printing the results, but not applying them to the files of the 'your-folder' dir.
 Use to verify the script aint faling for you (smoke).
-3. `jscodeshift -t rxjs-import-migration.js your-folder --extensions=ts --parser=ts`: Run the script for all ts-files within 'your-folder' directory.
+4. `jscodeshift -t rxjs-import-migration.js your-folder --extensions=ts --parser=ts`: Run the script for all ts-files within 'your-folder' directory.
 The changes are gonna be applied right away to your files.